 … We will never forget this day.

 On the evening of Sunday, Oct.
 1, about 22,000 people gathered for a performance by popular country singer Jason Aldean, according to ABC.
-During his final number of the evening, at around 10 p.m., was when the horror began.
-Gunman Stephen Paddock, 64, began firing hundreds of continuous rounds at the Route 91 crowd from his hotel-room window at the Mandalay Bay across the Strip.
+During his final number of the evening at around 10 p.m., the horror began.
+Gunman Stephen Paddock, 64, began firing hundreds of continuous rounds at the Route 91 crowd from his hotel room window at the Mandalay Bay.
 From his room on the 32nd floor, he fired rounds for 10 minutes straight, hitting concertgoers who had at first thought the gunfire was fireworks, according to news reports.

 More than an hour later, police were able to enter Paddock’s hotel room, finding he had committed suicide.
 They also discovered a staggering cachet of guns, including AR-15s, Kalashnikovs, AR-10s, and .308 caliber rifles, at least some of which were modified to fire like automatic rifles.
 Some of the magazines were capable of holding 100 bullets, according to The Washington Post.

-Ultimately, 58 people were killed because of the shootings and 489 were injured.
+Ultimately, 58 people were killed in the incident, and 489 were injured.

-Authorities are currently looking into other aspects of the horrific shooting.
+Authorities are looking into other aspects of the horrific shooting.

 Organizers of the Route 91 Harvest festival issued a statement on their official website, saying: “While we try and move forward, we will never forget this day.
 We will NOT let hate win over love.
 We will NOT be defeated by senseless violence.”

-Survivors told news outlets about both their survivals and the heartbreaking loss of loved ones who died in their arms.
-Heather Melton, a registered nurse from Tennessee, told CNN that her husband died as they fled a cascade of bullets that ricocheted off the ground.
+Survivors told news outlets about their survival stories and the heartbreaking loss of loved ones who died in their arms.
+Heather Melton, a registered nurse from Tennessee, told CNN her husband died as they fled a cascade of bullets that ricocheted off the ground.